From Old Québec to whale country

 Distance: 20 km from Les Escoumins

 Play low-tide hide-and-seek at the Cap de Bon-Désir Interpretation and Observation Centre.
 In the company of an interpretive guide, look for crustaceans, molluscs and algae!
-Join the “30 Feet into Neptune’s World” activity, feel the rough skin of a starfish and see a real live crab up close.
+Feel the rough skin of a starfish and see a real live crab up close.
+Head to the rocks at Cap de Bon-Désir, and see if you can observe all 14 species of whales, including the endangered St. Lawrence beluga or the blue whale, the largest marine mammal that has ever existed on the planet!
+Enjoy unforgettable moments and guaranteed thrills at this Marine Park!

 Head home via the riverside highway, one of the most scenic drives in Québec along the majestic St. Lawrence.
 Enjoy magnificent seascapes, mountain scenery and views of steep cliffs, riverside coves, imposing country houses and pretty villages along this winding route.
 Watch for the many lookout points with breathtaking views.